 Think kids today waste their time by sharing pointless internet memes?
-Well, in the '70s, we all collected rocks—rocks with googly eyes that we purchased with money.
+Well, in the 1970s, we all collected rocks—rocks with googly eyes that we purchased with money.
 For $4 a pop, we "adopted" a rock of our own and took care of it like it was an actual pet.
 This was not a fringe movement or a handful of kids trying to be funny.
-Everybody had a pet rock, and they didn't feel at all foolish about it.
+Everybody had a Pet Rock, and we didn't feel at all foolish about it.

-Whether it was ambitious ladykiller Greg or awkward middle child Jan or fantasy-fueled young dreamer Bobby, there was somebody among The Brady Bunch that resonated with just about everybody.
+Whether it was ambitious ladykiller Greg or awkward middle child Jan or young dreamer Bobby, there was somebody among The Brady Bunch that resonated with just about every '70s kid.
 The oversized family that was too perfect to exist in the real world somehow still managed to reflect our individual quirks and idiosyncrasies.

-These round ottoman seats became weirdly popular during the '70s, and always in the most outrageous colors like avocado green (seen here) or neon orange.
-They were meant as foot stools but kids knew they were perfect for stretching out, or curling up for cat naps, or even laying on stomach-first and pretending we were flying like Superman.
+These round ottoman seats became weirdly popular during the '70s, and always in the most outrageous colors—like avocado green or neon orange.
+They were meant as foot stools but kids knew they were perfect for stretching out, or curling up on for cat naps, or even spreading out on stomach-first and pretending we were flying like Superman.
 Ah, those were the days.

-Call it the world's first music piracy.
-When you had a new favorite song but there wasn't enough in your piggy bank to buy the album or 45 rpm single, you would sit next to the radio with your portable cassette recorder and wait… and wait… and wait… until, finally, that song you love so much started playing, and you immediately pressed down on the record button, capturing all those beautiful sounds for free.
+The music piracy of its day!
+When you had a new favorite song but there wasn't enough in your piggy bank to buy the album or 45 rpm single, you would sit next to the radio with your portable cassette recorder and wait… and wait… and wait… until finally that song you loved so much started playing, and you immediately pressed down on the record button, capturing those beautiful sounds for free.

-Television wasn't available 24-hours a day during the '70s.
-At some point at night, maybe around 2 or even 3 a.m., the station would sign off for the night and some sort of test pattern would appear.
-Sometimes it would be an American flag; sometimes, a portrait of a Native American for some reason.
-That was the only viewing for the restless insomniac hoping for some pre-dawn distractions.
+Television wasn't available 24 hours a day during the '70s.
+At some point at night (or really, very early in the morning), the station would sign off and some sort of test pattern would appear.
+Sometimes it would be an American flag; sometimes, a portrait of a Native American.
+That was the only viewing option for the restless insomniac hoping for some pre-dawn distractions.
 You were out of luck until at least 6 a.m.
-And for sone more potent nostalgia, check out 20 Photos of 1970s Home Décor to Overwhelm You With Nostalgia.